tmorrell/AuthorCarpentry/FILES.md

 # Description of files and organization

-+ \*.shorthand are [shorthand](https://rsdoiel.github.io/shorthand) templates for render markdown content into specific HTML pages
++ \*.tmpl are [mkpage](https://caltechlibrary.github.io/mkpage) templates for render markdown content into specific HTML pages
 + \*.bash are scripts for managing website
 + \*.md are our markdown files
 + css/\* holds our website css files (lesssons or subfolder may have their own css associated with them)